Jason Powell, D.Phil.

 - Writing Gender, Nation, and Self in Sixteenth-Century English Poetry

-The Complete Works of Sir Thomas Wyatt the Elder, II volumes, under contract with Oxford University Press.
+The Complete Works of Sir Thomas Wyatt the Elder, Volume 2: Poetry, in progress and under contract with Oxford University Press.

-Diplomacy and Authority from Dante to Shakespeare, collection co-edited with William T. Rossiter, under contract with Ashgate.
+Authority and Diplomacy from Dante to Shakespeare, co-edited with William T. Rossiter (Ashgate, 2013).

-“Introduction” (with William T. Rossiter) forthcoming in Diplomacy and Authority from Dante to Shakespeare, under contract with Ashgate.
+“Introduction” (with William T. Rossiter) in Authority and Diplomacy from Dante to Shakespeare, eds.
+Powell and Rossiter (Ashgate, 2013), 1-14.

 “Scholars, Servants, Spies: William Weldon and William Swerder in England and Abroad” in Diplomacy and Early Modern Culture, eds.
 Robin Adams and Rosanna Cox (Palgrave, January 2011), 30-45.